 “Then I’ll say it again, so listen closely: that sentence meant I do not want to meet you again until I’m dead.”

-“Then is it not already agreeable for us to meet up?
+“Then it is already agreeable for us to meet again, no?
 Seeing as both yourself and that large lady may as well have died once.”

 “Meika.”
-Although Diode kept her voice and emotions under restraint, she couldn’t conceal her fangs.
+Although Diode restrained her voice and emotions, she couldn’t conceal her fangs.
 “What happened to Terra-san?”

-Diode half-rose from the futon.
-She had been changed into an unlined kimono at some point.
-She stared back at the girl with the deep blue hair.
+Diode sat up from the futon.
+At some point, she had been changed into an unlined kimono.
+She locked eyes the girl with the deep blue hair.

 “You have the most amazing look in your eyes.”